 Signs and Symptoms of Heartburn

-There are various signs and symptoms of heartburn.
-For one, you can feel a nagging and discomforting pain in your chest.
-This usually happens right after eating.
-Some can experience this at night time.
 Moreover, there is an acidic or bitter taste in your mouth.
-Finally, the pain worsens when you bend or lay down in your bed.
+Finally, the pain worsens when you bend or lie down in your bed.

-If you are experiencing severe pain in the chest, then it is best to see a doctor immediately.
+If you are experiencing severe chest pain, it is best to see a doctor immediately.
 Some people may also feel pain in their jaw and arm.
-Others can have difficulty breathing.
-If the issue is neglected, these symptoms can lead to a heart attack.

 As previously stated above, take note of the following symptoms so you'll know when exactly to see your doctor: